Cavanaugh's Cronies

 Date Event

-Immediately after the removal of the agency’s chair by the Trump administration, DOGE staffers Nate Cavanaugh and Justin Fox contact NEH IT for access to key systems.
+Immediately after the removal of the agency’s chair by the Trump administration, DOGE staffers Nate Cavanaugh and Justin Fox contact NEH IT for access to key systems and arrive at the agency.

 DOGE staff reportedly visit the Wilson Center for Scholars headquarters.
 In other reporting, the New York Times had identified Justin Fox as part of this delegation.